17.11. Command History

 the shell prompt:

-from the history lists the same command line as command line 37
+from the history lists the same command line as command line 37, the one

 17.11.1.
 References